-At a beginner's dog obedience class, one of the dog trainers and I noticed that one member of the class, a young woman with a large male German Shepherd, seemed insecure and stressed.
+At a beginners' dog obedience class, one of the trainers and I noticed that one member of the class, a young woman with a large male German Shepherd, seemed insecure and stressed.
 She was nervously clenching and unclenching her hands and tended to fidget rather than stand in place.
 The interesting thing was that her behavior seemed to be mirrored by her dog.
-He exhibited clear signs of stress—he was licking his lips and yawning—and his ears would flick downward whenever the instructor in the center of the room raised her voice or moved quickly.
-The trainer who I was sitting beside observed the situation and commented to me "You know what they say: The tension flows down the leash."
+He exhibited clear signs of stress — he was licking his lips and yawning — and his ears would flick downward whenever the instructor in the center of the room raised her voice or moved quickly.
+The trainer who I was sitting beside observed the situation and commented to me, "You know what they say: The tension flows down the leash."

-Her comments reflected something that has been casually observed by many dog trainers, which is that an anxious and nervous dog owner very often seems to have a tense and nervous dog.
-It appears that some recent research that has just come out of the University of Vienna seems to back up these casual observations.
-The team of investigators was headed by Iris Schöberl of the Department of Behavioral Biology, and the study was published in the journal PLOS One.
+Her comments reflected something that has been casually observed by many dog trainers, which is that an anxious and nervous dog owner often seems to have a tense and nervous dog.
+Recent research from the University of Vienna seems to back up these casual observations.
+The team of investigators was headed by Iris Schöberl of the Department of Behavioral Biology, and the study was published in the journal PLOS ONE.

 Like many recent studies on the emotional reactions of dogs (and people), the researchers looked at the levels of cortisol, a hormone related to an individual's response to stress.
 If you are simply taking a "snapshot" of someone's emotional state, the higher the cortisol level, the more stressed the individual is likely to be.
 However, if you are trying to get a picture of the overall levels of emotion and anxiety that a person or a dog generally experiences, it is more important to look at how the cortisol levels vary when he or she is exposed to stressors over time.

-The reasoning for this comes from research by Canadian behavioral endocrinologist Hans Selye on what he called the General Adaptation Syndrome.
+The reasoning comes from research by Canadian behavioral endocrinologist Hans Selye on what he called the General Adaptation Syndrome.
 He noted that when an individual encounters a stressor, the body rallies to defend itself, which includes the release of the stress-related corticosteroid hormones.
-However if the stressors continue over long periods of time, or are simply very frequent, the ability of the body to combat the effects of subsequent stress becomes weaker and weaker.
-A highly stressed individual will not be able to react as well to the most recent stressor and this will show up as a smaller change in the concentration of cortisol.
-So if you find it individual who shows only a small change in cortisol levels when confronted by stressors, it is likely that you are looking at an individual who has been reacting to anxieties, worries, and so forth, frequently and for a long time.
+However, if the stressors continue over long periods of time, or are simply very frequent, the ability of the body to combat the effects of subsequent stress becomes weaker and weaker.
+A highly stressed individual will not be able to react as well to the most recent stressor, and this will show up as a smaller change in the concentration of cortisol.
+So if you find an individual who shows only a small change in cortisol levels when confronted by stressors, it is likely that you are looking at someone who has been reacting to anxieties, worries, and so forth frequently and for a long time.

 A large number of behavioral measures were also taken, including measures of the owner's personality.
-Perhaps the most interesting findings from this research had to do with two personality dimensions, namely neuroticism and agreeableness.
+Perhaps the most interesting findings from this research had to do with two personality dimensions — neuroticism and agreeableness.

 The researchers are quick to emphasize that the real importance of their results is that the social and personality characteristics of both the dog and the owner tend to interact.
 How the dog owner responds to situations could shape the personality and the behaviors of their pets.
-Thus Schöberl summarizes the conclusions of the team by saying, "Owners behave differently because they are pessimistic or neurotic, and perhaps dogs read the emotions of their owners and think the world is more dangerous—so they are more reactive to it.
+As Schöberl summarizes the conclusions of the team, "Owners behave differently because they are pessimistic or neurotic, and perhaps dogs read the emotions of their owners and think the world is more dangerous — so they are more reactive to it.
 It looks like people who are pessimistic have dogs which are worse at coping with stress than others."